Zero-Down-Time/kubezero/README.md

 ## GitOps
 - cli / cmd line install
 - optional full ArgoCD support and integration
+- fuse device plugin support to build containers as part of a CI pipeline leveraging rootless podman build agents

 ## AWS integrations
 - IAM roles for service accounts allowing each pod to assume individual IAM roles
 - access to meta-data services is blocked all workload containers on all nodes
-- system IAM roles are maintained via CloudBender automation
+- all IAM roles are maintained via CloudBender automation
+- aws-node-termination handler integrated
+- support for spot instances per worker group incl. early draining etc.

 ## Network
+- Multus support for multiple network interfaces per pod, eg. additional AWS CNI
 - Calico using VxLAN incl. increased MTU
-- allows flexible / more containers per worker node compated to eg. AWS VPC CNI
+allows flexible / more containers per worker node compared to eg. AWS VPC CNI
 - isolates container traffic from VPC by using VxLAN overlay
 - no restrictions on IP space / sizing from the underlying VPC architecture